Theoretical description of interface states in a tetragonal lattice of bianisotropic resonators: Discussion

 \section{Discussion}

-In the present paper, we considered theoretically a simple cubic lattice of bianisotropic resonators applying the dyadic Green's function approach~\cite{2019_Gorlach,2025_Rozenblit} to extend the results of effective description based on perturbation theory~\cite{2017_Ochiai} and address the localization properties of the eigenmodes as well as topological properties of the model.
-It is shown that the introduction of a bianisotropic response leads to the opening of the band gap, similarly to the 2D hexagonal~\cite{2019_Slobozhanyuk} and square~\cite{2025_Rozenblit} resonator lattices, as well as 3D PTIs formed by stacking hexagonal layers~\cite{2017_Slobozhanyuk}.
+In the present paper, we considered theoretically a tetragonal lattice of bianisotropic resonators applying the dyadic Green's function approach~\cite{2019_Gorlach,2025_Rozenblit} to extend the results of effective description based on perturbation theory~\cite{2017_Ochiai} and address the dispersion and localization properties of the eigenmodes.
+It is shown that the introduction of a bianisotropic response leads to the opening of a bulk band gap, similarly to the 2D hexagonal~\cite{2019_Slobozhanyuk} and square~\cite{2025_Rozenblit} resonator arrays, as well as 3D PTIs formed by stacking hexagonal layers~\cite{2017_Slobozhanyuk}.

 In order to study the effects of long-range couplings that are known to be crucial for the description of a band gap formation in two-dimensional square lattices~\cite{2022_D4} or can even give rise to additional types of corner states in photonic HOTI~\cite{2020_Li}, we compared the band structures of three model Hamiltonians taking into account the couplings between the nearest, next-nearest, and next-to-next nearest sites.
 It is shown that a pronounced change in the band structure is observed when the next-nearest couplings are added, while the couplings in the third coordination sphere slightly modify the dispersion diagram.
-Moreover, the nearest-neighbor approximation is shown to result in additional degeneracies and leads to trivial Berry curvature distributions even in the photonic insulating phase for a non-zero bianisotropy parameter.
-Thus, it is necessary to take into account at least the next-nearest couplings in order to properly describe the properties of cubic lattices of bianisotropic resonators.
-The considered models demonstrate 2D interface states and are shown to be weak PTIs by the evaluation of Berry curvature.
+Moreover, the nearest-neighbor approximation is shown to result in additional degeneracies.
+Thus, it is necessary to take into account at least the next-nearest couplings in order to describe the properties of tetragonal lattices of bianisotropic resonators.
+The obtained results reproduce many characteristics of the numerically simulated band diagrams for an array of bianisotropic dielectric resonators, but demonstrate a significant discrepancy at $\Gamma$ point associated with the near-field approximation.